ReflectionAI Logo

 What We Offer:

-We believe that to build superintelligence that is truly open, you need to start at the foundation.
-Joining Reflection means building from the ground up as part of a small talent-dense team.
-You will help define our future as a company, and help define the frontier of open foundational models.
+We believe that to make intelligence open and accessible to all, you need to start at the foundation.
+Joining Reflection means building from the ground up as part of a talent-dense team.
+You will help define our future as a company, and help define the future of open foundational models.

 We want you to do the most impactful work of your career with the confidence that you and the people you care about most are supported.

-• Top-tier compensation: Salary and equity structured to recognize and retain the best talent globally.
+• Top-tier compensation: Salary and equity structured to recognize and retain our talent globally.

-• Health & wellness: Comprehensive medical, dental, vision, life, and disability insurance.
+• Health & wellness: Comprehensive medical, dental, vision, and life, with an annual wellness allowance.

-• Life & family: Fully paid parental leave for all new parents, including adoptive and surrogate journeys.
-Financial support for family planning.
+• Life & family: 22 weeks paid parental leave for all new birthing and non-birthing parents, including adoptive and surrogate journeys.

 Similar Jobs